We are about six months into this whole travel blogging thing.

 We have learned to be really strategic (that word is a theme throughout this post and our lives, lol).

 I work as a global supply manager at a large tech company in the Bay Area.
-Ruth is an account manager for an online tutoring company.
+Ruth is in tech recruiting.
 We have great jobs that allow us to not only survive in the high-cost-of-living Bay Area but also to responsibly save.

 We talked about making travel a habit and hobby.
 Since our first big trip together on our honeymoon in Italy, travel has been just that: both a passion and a priority of ours.